amit-git-account/docu-visaready/docs/getting-started/starting.md

 ### Appointment Booking:
 Find all about visa appointments, biometrics requirements and more at your closest embassies, consulates, or visa application centers.

-### FAQs and Support:
-Find answers to frequently asked questions and learn how to get in touch with our support team for further assistance.

-We're committed to providing you with the tools and resources you need to navigate the visa application process with confidence and ease.
-Whether you're embarking on a solo adventure, planning a family vacation, or expanding your business globally, <Tag color="#FF5733">VisaReady</Tag> is here to support you every step of the way.

 Let's embark on your visa application journey together!